lcache/wp-lcache/readme.txt

 [![Travis CI](https://travis-ci.org/lcache/wp-lcache.svg?branch=master)](https://travis-ci.org/lcache/wp-lcache) [![CircleCI](https://circleci.com/gh/lcache/wp-lcache/tree/master.svg?style=svg)](https://circleci.com/gh/lcache/wp-lcache/tree/master)

 For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
-WP LCache improves upon Memcached and Redis implementations by using APCu, PHP's in-memory cache, in a way that's compatible with multiple web nodes.
+WP LCache improves upon Memcached and Redis object cache implementations by using APCu, PHP's in-memory cache, in a way that's compatible with multiple web nodes.
 Under the hood, WP LCache uses [LCache](https://github.com/lcache/lcache), a library that applies the tiered caching model of multi-core processors (with local L1 and central L2 caches) to web applications.

-In this configuration, APCu is the L1 cache and the database is the L2 cache.
-APCu traditionally can't be used on multiple web nodes because each web node represents a different cache pool.
-Because WP LCache has a database-based L2 cache, a cache update or delete on one node can then be applied to all other nodes.
+WP LCache is faster than other object cache implementations because:

+* By using APCu, which is in-memory, WP LCache uses the fastest possible persistent object cache backend and avoids costly network connections on every request.
+When using a Memcached or Redis-based persistent object cache where Memcached or Redis is on a different machine, the millisecond cost of each cache hit can add up to seconds of network transactions on every request.
+* By incorporating a common L2 cache, WP LCache synchronizes cache data between multiple web nodes.
+Cache updates or deletes on one node are then applied to all other nodes.
+Without this synchronization behavior, APCu can't be used in server configurations with multiple web nodes because the cache pool is local to the machine.

+Still not convinced?
+WP LCache includes features that no one else has:

+* Cache groups are handled natively, meaning you can delete an entire group of keys with `wp_cache_delete_group()`.
+* WordPress' alloptions cache is sharded into distinct keys, mitigating cache pollution on high traffic sites.
+[Read #31245](https://core.trac.wordpress.org/ticket/31245) for all of the gory details.

 Read the installation instructions, then install WP LCache from [WordPress.org](https://wordpress.org/plugins/wp-lcache/) or [Github](https://github.com/lcache/wp-lcache).